icerpc/hello/README.md

 ## Building with Docker Compose

-This repository contains a [`Dockerfile`](./Dockerfile) that can be used to build the server as well as a [`compose.yml`](./compose.yml) file that can be used to build and run the server locally using Docker Compose.
+This repository contains a [`Dockerfile`](./Dockerfile) that can be used to build the server as well as a [`compose.yaml`](./compose.yaml) file that can be used to build and run the server locally using Docker Compose.

-This is the recommended way to build and run the server as QUIC support in .NET is not available on all systems.

-*The follows commands must be run from the root directory of the repository.*
+*The following commands must be run from the root directory of the repository.*

 ```bash
 # Start the server (builds the server if it does not exist)